 Fleming is the first College in Canada to offer a Sustainable Building Design and Construction program.
 The 20-week program, based out of the Haliburton Campus, is an intensive, hands-on experience where approximately 26 students from across Canada will design and construct a new sustainable building, showcasing green building technologies and new energy-saving techniques.
+During the program students also explore sustainability themes and principles that reach beyond material selection.

 Core to the Public Library’s statement of values is sustainability.
-Creating a progressive and sustainable facility in Wilberforce with its proximity to the community gardens and the elementary school is an ideal project for the Sustainable Building and Design program students.
+Creating a progressive and sustainable facility in Wilberforce with its proximity to the community gardens and the elementary school was an ideal project for the Sustainable Building and Design program students.

 The 2012 project was a Creative Exchange Mart built in West Guilford.
 Partnering with the Abbey Gardens Community Trust, students created a unique facility for local growers and artisans to sell locally-produced goods.